 The hind will continue to ovulate every 18 days until she is successfully mated and Fletcher goes on to mention how the intensity of the hind’s oestrous behaviour grows with each successive cycle: at the start of October, the oestrus is barely perceptible to the human observer but, come December, if she hasn’t been mated, the hind is “rampant with overt urge to be mated and solicits the stag shamelessly”.

-In their 1971 study, Guinness and her team noted that when hinds were prevented from becoming pregnant, some continued to come into oestrus until March, undergoing as many as eight cycles.
-Similarly, Dave Webb of the South West Deer Rescue and Centre in Devon has filmed rutting behaviour in their Red deer herd during December and January and camera-trap studies by deer biologist David Dixon has demonstrated a similar protraction of the rut in Fallow.
+In their 1971 study, Guinness and her team noted that when hinds were prevented from becoming pregnant, some continued to come into oestrus every 21 days or so until March, undergoing as many as eight cycles.
+Similarly, Dave Webb of the South West Deer Rescue and Centre in Devon has filmed rutting behaviour in their Red deer herd during December and January and stalkers occasionally report Red deer roaring and chasing hinds in the Scottish Highlands during December.
+(Camera-trap studies by deer biologist David Dixon has demonstrated a similar protraction of the rut in Fallow.)

 Whether a hind becomes pregnant depends upon the conditions: in areas of low deer density (where there is more food per head) between 25% and 67% of the yearlings can become pregnant, while in the favourable conditions offered by many lowland deer parks the yearling pregnancy rate can be 90% or higher.
 There also appears to be a considerable synchronicity of conception; in his 1999 book Kia: A Study of Red Deer, Ian Alcock points out that: